cypress-io/cypress-documentation/content/api/commands/attachfile.md

 ### Action

-Depending on the action set in the `options` argument, `cy.attachFile()` can simulate two different user behaviors:
+Depending on the action set in the `options` argument, `.attachFile()` can simulate two different user behaviors:

 - `input` (default)
-By default, `attachFile()` runs in 'input' mode, mimicking a user a selecting one or more files on an HTML5 input element.
-In this mode, the subject [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management) must be a single `input` element with `type="file"`, or a `label` element connected to one (either with its `for` attribute or by containing the input).
+By default, `attachFile()` runs in 'input' mode, mimicking a user selecting one or more files on an HTML5 input element.
+In this mode, the subject [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management) must be a single `input` element with `type="file"`, or a `label` element connected to an input (either with its `for` attribute or by containing the input).
 - `drag-n-drop`
 Setting the action to `drag-n-drop` changes the behavior of the command to instead mimic a user dragging files from the operating system into the browser, and dropping them over the selected subject.
-In this mode, the subject can be any DOM element, or the `document` as a whole.
+In this mode, the subject can be any DOM element or the `document` as a whole.

 ## Examples